 All drivers in Nebraska must buy a car insurance policy that covers $25,000 for bodily injury to one individual, $50,000 for bodily injuries in one wreck, and $25,000 for property damage.
 Uninsured motorist coverage for bodily injuries is required with minimum limits of $25,000 per person and $50,000 per crash.

-Penalties For Driving Without Car Insurance In Nebraska
+What Are the Penalties for Driving Without Car Insurance in Nebraska?

 Two of the country’s biggest highways pass through Nebraska, making the state a nucleus for commuters, truck drivers and holidaymakers.
 As a result, the roads are heavily policed with officers pulling over anyone breaking the rules of the road.
 And if you’re caught driving without insurance, the police and courts aren’t about to let you scamper off with just a light slap on the wrist.